Doctor of Ministry

 - Two week-long intensives each year (January and August)

-- Two 3-4–day focus group meetings (one on campus and one at a location of the mentor and group’s choice)
+- One 3-4–day focus group (at a date and location of the mentor and group’s choice)

 The entire program is intended to be completed in six (6) semesters, but with the permission of the Associate Dean of Doctoral Studies it may be extended to a total of nine (9) consecutive semesters.
 A student may not qualify for the degree beyond nine (9) semesters.